H3llKa1ser/IT-and-Security-101/Cryptography/Stream and Block Ciphers.md

 ### 1) Electronic Code Book (ECB): Each block is encrypted independently

-### 2) Cipher Block Chaining: The result of encrypting one block of data is fed back into the process to encrypt the next block
+### 2) Cipher Block Chaining (CBC): The result of encrypting one block of data is fed back into the process (IV) to encrypt the next block

-### 3) Cipher Feedback: Each block of keystream comes from encrypting the previous block of ciphertext
+### 3) Cipher Feedback (CFB): Each block of keystream comes from encrypting the previous block of ciphertext

-### 4) Output feedback: The keystream is generated independently of the message
+### 4) Output feedback (OFB): The keystream is generated independently of the message

-### 5) Counter: Uses the formula Encrypt (Base+N) as a keystream generator where Base is a starting 64 bit number and N is a simple incrementing function
+### 5) Counter (CTR): Uses the formula Encrypt (Base+N) as a keystream generator where Base is a starting 64 bit number and N is a simple incrementing function